DEVSENSE/phptools-docs/docs/vs/Project/remote-explorer.md

 ## Opening the Tool Window

-To open the Remote Exlorer, either
+To open the Remote Explorer, either

 - Go to menu `View` / `Other Windows` / `Remote Explorer`.
 - Right click on a PHP Project in Solution Explorer, and choose `Publish`.
 The project **must not** be a *Microsoft Publish* project.